jbx-protocol/juice-docs-v1/protocol/learn/overview.md

 <!---->

 * <mark style="color:orange;">**Reserved rate**</mark>\
   The percent of newly minted tokens during the funding cycle that a project wishes to withhold for custom distributions.
-The project owner can pre-program a list of destinations to split reserved tokens.
+The project owner can pre-program a list of destinations to split reserved tokens among.

 <!---->